ivotasevski/springboot-vault/README.md

 Spring Boot application that demonstrates reading secrets from Hashicorp Vault and usage in application.

+## Setup
+Unzip _infrastructure.zip.
+This should create a new "_infrastructure" directory in the root directory.
+Run `docker-compose up`.
+Start the application from InteliJ.

 ## Vault
 The vault is already preconfigured with some secrets.
 However, on every start/restart the vault must be unsealed by providing any 3 (out of 5) keys.
 The keys can be found in "keys.txt" file.
 In order to login to vault and check the existing secrets go to `http://localhost:8200`.
 Choose token as auth method and provide the root token that can be found in "keys.txt".